ponder-sh/ponder/.changeset/tough-tigers-approve.md

 "@ponder/core": patch
 ---

-Fixed a bug introduced in v0.6 that caused some apps to show progress > 100% and re-sync blocks unnecessarily.
+Fixed a bug introduced in `0.6.0` that caused some apps to log progress greater than 100% and re-sync blocks unnecessarily.